logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 You can log either transformed or/and untransformed features.
 To get untransformed features, you can specify `transform=False` in `feature_view.get_batch_data` or `feature_view.get_feature_vector(s)`.
 Inference helper columns are returned along with the untransformed features.
 If you have On-Demand features as well, call `feature_view.compute_on_demand_features` to get the on demand features before calling `feature_view.log`.To get the transformed features, you can call `feature_view.transform` and pass the untransformed feature with the on-demand feature.

-You can also log predictions, and optionally the training dataset version and the model used for prediction.
-Prediction can be optionally provided as a column in the feature DataFrame or separately in the `prediction` argument.
-This is useful for logging real-time features and predictions which are often in type `list`, avoiding the need to ensure feature order of the labels.
-Training dataset version will also be logged if it is cached after you provide the training dataset version when calling  `feature_view.init_serving(...)` or `feature_view.init_batch_scoring(...)`.
+Predictions can be optionally provided as one or more columns in the DataFrame containing the features or separately in the `predictions` argument.
+There must be the same number of prediction columns as there are labels in the feature view.
+It is required to provide predictions in the `predictions` argument if you provide the features as `list` instead of pandas `dataframe`.
+The training dataset version will also be logged if you have called either `feature_view.init_serving(...)` or `feature_view.init_batch_scoring(...)`.

-The time of calling `feature_view.log` is automatically logged, enabling filtering by logging time when retrieving logs.
+The wallclock time of calling `feature_view.log` is automatically logged, enabling filtering by logging time when retrieving logs.

 #### Example 1: Log Features Only